say4n/blog/_posts/2022-07-01-til-recondite-python.md

 It is set to `False` only when you pass the `-O` or the `-OO` flags to the python executable.

-These flags are described in the manpage as:
+These flags are described in the Python manual page as:

 `-O` Remove assert statements and any code conditional on the value of __debug__;
 augment the filename for compiled (bytecode) files by adding .opt-1 before the .pyc